Year 6 Overview

 Maths:

-For the foreseeable future, Year 6 have 2 parallel challenge sets and 3 parallel support sets, which are timetabled for the first hour every morning.
+For the foreseeable future, Year 6 have 1 challenge set and 4 parallel support sets, which are timetabled for the first hour every morning.
 There is also an additional hour of arithmetic skills on a Monday afternoon.

 This half term our learning focus is: